Xorko/Xorko/README.md

 ### Hi there 👋
 I'm Thibault, a developer from Bretagne, France 🇫🇷.
-I'm mostly self taught and passionate about code.
+I'm mostly self-taught and passionate about code.

 Even if there is not a lot public on my GitHub, I experiment and read a lot.